masoncusack/BuildYourOwnAPI/README.md

 As is common, it is in fact a simple process, but a poorly documented one in which your steps must be precise, and errors in the event of a misstep are often unhelpful.
 I'm here to help with that!

-&gt; Notes:
+> Notes:

-&gt; - If you are comfortable with the use and purpose of Flask and Docker and just looking for the exact steps to deployment, skip to Step 4.
+> - If you are comfortable with the use and purpose of Flask and Docker and just looking for the exact steps to deployment, skip to Step 4.

-&gt; - If you notice mistakes, details left out, are unsuccessful in using this guide, or wish to ask me a question, please go via the usual GitHub routes to request changes, or <a>Tweet me</a>.
+> - If you notice mistakes, details left out, are unsuccessful in using this guide, or wish to ask me a question, please go via the usual GitHub routes to request changes, or <a>Tweet me</a>.

 ### Prerequisites